 Growing & using Caraway Thyme

-If you want a ground cover thyme that works to fill in fast, then choose Caraway Thyme.
-Scented like a Caraway seed, Caraway is one of the few thyme ground covers that has a fragrance.
-It has deep green leaves that are set about a half inch apart along reddish stems.
-Caraway Thyme is a pretty rampant grower and should be used where space abundant.
-It blooms mid spring and is nice when planted with a swath of a later blooming thyme like Coconut Thyme.
-Just make sure to put the later blooming thyme in front and a respectable distance from the swath of Caraway Thyme.
+If you want a ground cover thyme that works to fill in fast and has a spectacular bloom, then choose Caraway Thyme.
+Scented like a Caraway seed, Caraway Thyme is one of the few thyme ground covers that has a fragrance and a flavor.
+It has deep green leaves that are set about a half-inch apart along reddish stems.
+Caraway Thyme is a rampant grower and should be used where space is abundant.
+It blooms in mid-spring and is nice when planted with a swath of a later blooming thyme like Coconut Thyme.
+Just make sure to put the later blooming ground cover thyme in front because Caraway Thyme mounds and will be a bit taller than most other ground cover thymes.
+Caraway Thyme should also be planted a respectable distance from other low growing plants because it is so aggressive.

 Caraway Thyme can be used as a substitute for real Caraway in any recipe.
 It is especially nice in bread or cooked with meat.
 The species name herba-barona translates herb of beef and refers to medieval times when herbs were frequently used to spice up meat that had gone just a wee bit past its expiration date.